Argent77/A7-TestYourMettle/README.md

 # Test Your Mettle!
-*A mod for BG2:EE that provides you with a unique dungeon crawling experience.*
+*A mod for BG2:EE and EET that provides you with a unique dungeon crawling experience.*

 ## Overview